Managed Security Services Provider With 24/7 SOC Monitoring

 Why TorchLight?

 At TorchLight, our “why” is simple: we exist to serve our customers and protect them from the relentless threat of hackers.
-This mission drives everything we do, setting us apart in the Secured and Managed IT landscape.
+As a trusted managed security service provider (MSSP), this mission drives everything we do, setting us apart in the Secured and Managed IT landscape.

 We foster a culture of candor, transparency, service, proactive communication and a growth mindset, all aimed at supporting our clients’ needs.
 We seek trusted partnerships with organizations that share our values, prioritizing open dialogue and a win/win mindset.